Geometric ergodicity of a stochastic Hamiltonian system: Introduction

-That is, the system does not possess global solutions for all time.
+In particular, when $m\neq n$, system \eqref{eq:system:Hamiltonian} does not possess global solutions for all time.
 To overcome the well-posedness issue, as a first ansatz, we may resort to the approach of adding white noise and consider the stochastic analogue of \eqref{eq:system:Hamiltonian} given by

 However, as it turns out, when $m=n$, \eqref{eq:system:Hamiltonian:noise} does not stabilize for large-time $t$ \cite{kolba2019noise} whereas when $m\neq n$, the solution does not even exist globally.
 This stems from the fact that there is still a lack of strong dissipation in \eqref{eq:system:Hamiltonian:noise}, allowing for the solution to grow indefinitely out of control.
 In \cite{kolba2019noise}, the authors circumvent the instability by adding a deterministic perturbation to \eqref{eq:system:Hamiltonian:noise} as follow: